monum/gsoc-ideas/index.md

 In 2010, our office launched the City of Boston's 311 app (one of the first in the nation).
 The app allows residents to report an array on non-emergency issues (such as potholes) with their smartphones.
 Historically, the app has only been offered in English, and we have done some of the preliminary work to provide it in other languages.
 This is a very important issue to address, since up to 33% of the city does not speak English.

 [Inspired by the City of San José](https://medium.com/swlh/better-language-translation-through-machine-learning-everything-i-wish-i-knew-6-months-ago-8fa212fb1731), we would like to build an API-accessible service that improves the translation of text from residents reporting issues through the 311 app.
-The translation service would be based on a custom. trained model using vocabulary frequently associated with City services.
+The translation service would be based on a custom, trained model using vocabulary frequently associated with City services.

 We give this project a **medium to hard** level of difficulty.